 Can Commandaria Be Aged?

-Yes, absolutely.
 Commandaria has excellent aging potential.
-If you cellar it at the right conditions, it will get better and better over the years.
+If you cellar it in the right conditions, the wine will get better and better over the years.
 You can age if for decades, even centuries.
-So if you want to leave your unborn great-grandkids something special for their retirement party, Commandaria is the right choice.
+So if you want to leave your unborn great-grandkids something special for their retirement party, the dessert wine from cyprus is the right choice.

 Can Commandaria Go Bad?

-In theory, yes.
-Constant exposure to high temperatures, drastic temperature changes, sunlight, or oxygen can cause Commandaria to go off.
+In theory, constant exposure to high temperatures, drastic temperature changes, sunlight, or oxygen can cause Commandaria to go off.

 However, in practice, it’s unlikely that it happens.
 As it’s fortified and undergoes an aging process of several years, Commandaria is much more robust than table wines.
 You have to mistreat it deliberately to ruin it.